 1. Utilizing a Multi-Disciplinary, Highly-Coordinated, Team-Based Approach to Deliver Comprehensive Care

 We treat our patients with a multi-disciplinary team of medical professionals — not just a single neurologist — all under one roof.
 This proximity allows for a true, team-based approach to patient care where our caregivers are able to collaborate and coordinate their treatments to meet the specific, unique needs of each patient.

-The “multi-disciplinary” aspect of our team caregivers refers to the fact that, in addition to the typical movement disorder treatments that are traditionally overseen by a neurologist such as medications or even the Deep Brain Stimulation (DBS) procedure, our team also includes a Doctor of Physical Therapy (DPT) and a Primary Care Physician (PCP) who specializes in internal medicine.
+The “multi-disciplinary” aspect of our team caregivers refers to the fact that, in addition to the typical movement disorder treatments that are traditionally overseen by a neurologist such as medications or even the Deep Brain Stimulation (DBS) procedure, our team also includes a Primary Care Physician (PCP) who specializes in internal medicine.